Nottingham-CTU/REDCap-UI-Tweaker/README.md

 ### Always show autofill option in development status
 If the project is in development status, or the server is set as a development server, then the option to autofill the forms will be shown to all users.

+### Add a 'show hidden fields' option in development status
+If the project is in development status, or the server is set as a development server, then an option to show hidden fields on the form will be shown to all users.

 ### Submit options
 On a REDCap data entry form, there are several options available when submitting.